JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

        * The location odf the file containinf the extended AMM15 domain lat lon grid
    * OUT_FILE:
-       * Where to write the final output file after processing It applies the LAT corretion only to the inner domain:
+       * Where to write the final output file after processing It applies the LAT correction only to the inner domain:
 ```python
 inflate_lat = 100
 inflate_lon = 100